JacobPeacey/MyDigitalPortfolio/README.md

 - Work, employment and any work Experience ive completed...
 Centre VR, You are the monster project?
 - A table showcasing the qualification i have or, those that i am currently working towards, updated as and when.

 This whole portfolio is a way for me to showcase my skill and any projects I am working on.
 As intended, it allows employers to view my work on a website that may in the future be hosted on the world-wide web.
-Furthermore...
+Furthermore, It can also act as a hub for me to effectively document my life outside of work.

+      Secondly, the contact me page, will not only have a form to contact me with, I am plannig on adding buttons which direct the user to both my Professional Social Media Pages, and personal Page though a distinctly Styled Page.

+      For my Projects pages.
+I am hoping to be able to link my Personal Projects, such as Those on the App store...
+Or those currently on Testflight.
+This hopefully will increase those apps engagement.